sbaeyens/sean-learn/README.md

 # sean-learn
-Repo for Sean to learn how to use github and shit
+Repo for Sean to learn how to use github